 What’s the Best Thing to Happen to You This Week?

 Questions to ask leaders.
-This is a bit more personal, but it doesn’t cross the line.
+This is a bit more personal but doesn’t cross the line.
 You can talk with your manager and ask them about how they are doing and something good that happened to them this week or this month.
 Let them know that it doesn’t have to be something that happened at work.
 It could be something that happened outside of work that they are excited about.

 Keep in mind that this could be about anything.
 They might tell you about a game they watched, a weekend camping trip, their kid’s recital, etc.